pilot-j/Sketch_2_Image/README.md

 Integrating custom weights right now (facing issue with LoRA adapters) — work in progress.

 ### How to Reproduce Results
+Please use kaggle to run notebooks as data sources are uploaded there.
+If you face any issue please feel free to contact.
 - Trained weights - [controlnet_lora_finetuned](https://www.kaggle.com/datasets/mldtype/lora-weights-full) , use lora_v1 with num_inference_steps <=50.
 - Training dataset  - [sketch_2_image](https://www.kaggle.com/datasets/mldtype/sketch-2-image-dataset)
 - Training and inference Jupyter notebooks are provided.